 Instructions

-- Strain the mixture through a fine mesh strainer— this will improve the texture.
+- Strain the mixture through a fine mesh strainer or nut milk bag.
+Don't skip this step, as it makes the texture much smoother.

-- Store in an airtight jar in the fridge for up to 2 weeks.
+- Stir in the vanilla bean paste (or extract), then let the mixture cool before transferring it to an airtight jar and storing it in the fridge for up to 2 weeks.

 Disclosure: This page contains some affiliate links.
 Please know that I may receive a percentage or commission from a link included on this page, at no extra cost to you.
 I will only ever recommend a product that I have used and believe has substantial value to my readers.